 - Knowledge of Mailchimp, Dotmailer and Campaign Monitor email platforms

-- Enthusiastic interest in being part of our team and working with our clients
+- Enthusiastic interest in being part of our team

 - Experience in managing people